 WHAT WE DO

 Response time and quality of care are crucial during emergencies.
-Spring Hill EMS has 200 EMTs who are highly trained in how to treat all pre-hospital emergencies, and our vehicles are fully outfitted with cutting edge equipment.
+Spring Hill EMS has 200 EMTs who are highly trained in how to treat all pre-hospital emergencies, and our fleet of eight vehicles are fully outfitted with cutting edge equipment.

 We service towns of Ramapo and Clarkstown, which includes villages of Kaser, New Hempstead, New Square, Pomona, Spring Valley, and Wesley Hills.
 Spring Hill EMS also provides coverage to the hamlets of Hillcrest, Monsey, and other unincorporated areas.